 The Master of Science degree program in Drug Discovery & Development (DDD) offers students the opportunity to understand, evaluate and engage with the entire process of drug discovery and development.
 This unique program provides the rigorous scientific and technical training necessary to succeed in the complex and multidisciplinary field of drug discovery and introduces students to a broad array of career opportunities within field, This experience facilitates a smooth transition to an enduring and productive career with a biotechnology firm, pharmaceutical company, contract research organization, nonprofit foundation, government agency or an academic institution.

 Typical backgrounds of Drug Discovery & Development program students include:

 - Postdoctoral fellows

 - College graduates interested in a career change

 Program of Study

-The Drug Discovery & Development program faculty includes senior-level executives from Greater Philadelphia area pharmaceutical and biotechnology companies, who provide unique knowledge, experience, and expertise.
-Learn more about the Drug Discovery & Development program faculty.
+The Drug Discovery & Development program faculty includes full-time faculty with extensive industry experience as well as senior-level executives from Greater Philadelphia area pharmaceutical and biotechnology companies, who provide unique knowledge, experience, and expertise.

 Back to Top

 The Drug Discovery & Development program brought me many steps closer to my ultimate career goal of working in regulatory affairs at the FDA.
 The program included lecturers from industry and professors with real-world experience, all of whom helped me to build a strong scientific network.

 Most importantly, the program opened my eyes to the enormous complexity of getting a safe, efficacious drug on the market.
 The need for better, safer drugs and the complex nature of drug discovery intrigues me.